- Clinical science

 - Urticaria: : avoid offending agent (if known), H1-receptor blocker (e.g., cetirizine), glucocorticoids

-- Mild reactions (mild urticaria/angioedema); may be treated with withdrawal of the offending drug; and monitoring ± antihistamines.
+- Mild reactions (mild urticaria/angioedema); may be treated by removing the offending drug; and monitoring ± antihistamines.

 - Moderate reactions (more pronounced urticaria/angioedema) should be treated with withdrawal of the offending drug and antihistamines ± glucocorticoids.

 - Severe reactions require emergency resuscitation (see ).

 - Emergency (self‑) medication: Patients with known allergic reactions to food or insect venom, for example, may be provided with antihistamines, corticosteroids, and epinephrine auto-injectors for self-treatment (in patients at risk of ).

 Allergen immunotherapy (desensitization)